How To Safely Trailer Your Boat

 Choosing a tow vehicle that can safely handle your boat or watercraft makes all the difference.

 Trailering a boat involves more than coupling the trailer to your vehicle – it also requires choosing the right vehicle for the task in the first place.

 Not all vehicles are built for trailer towing.
 Keep in mind your trailering needs and basic practicality when choosing a vehicle.
-You need a vehicle that can meet your daily needs and also be sturdy enough to tow your boat to the water when you are ready to play.
+You need a vehicle that can meet your daily needs and also be sturdy enough to tow your watercraft when you are ready to play.

 Once you have chosen the GMC truck that meets your boat trailering needs, follow these steps to be sure you tow your boat safely and efficiently:

 - Never exceed the trailer weight rating of the GMC truck you are using, and pay close attention to such details as tongue weight and combination weight ratings

 - Before backing the boat trailer down a launch ramp, disconnect your trailer wiring, especially if your trailer uses incandescent bulbs for lighting.
 Doing so reduces the chance of breaking a light if cold water touches a warm bulb.
 Remember to reconnect your wiring once you’re out of the water again and ensure your lamps function as normal before heading out on the road